Jeff Roller

 Santa Clara

-Jeff Roller is the son of award-earning potter Toni Roller and grandson of famed potter Margaret Tafoya.
+Jeff Roller is the son of award-winning potter Toni Roller and grandson of famed potter Margaret Tafoya.
 He grew up at Santa Clara Pueblo, surrounded by people making pottery nearly all the time.
 He began making his own pottery when he was nine.

 After high school Jeff became an engineering technician.
 He continued making pottery in his spare time and soon established himself as an award-winning artist.
 Jeff quit the engineering tech job in 1988 and devoted himself full time to his pottery.
 He was a participant in the Santa Fe Indian Market from 1985 to 1999, and in the Eight Northern Indian Pueblos Arts & Crafts Show from 1995 to 1999.